kaaedit/kaa/README.rst

 Overview
 ============

-Kaa is a easy yet powerful text editor for console user interface, providing numerous features like
+Kaa is an easy yet powerful text editor for console user interface, providing numerous features like

 - Macro recording.